AntaresSimulatorTeam/andromede-modeling-prototype/docs/getting-started.md

 The Gems framework consists of a **high-level modelling language**, close to mathematical syntax, and a **data structure** for describing energy systems.

-More specifically, three main types of input file can be defined with the Gems framework:
+More specifically, three main types of input files can be defined with the Gems framework:

 1. **Model libraries**: describe abstract component models.
 2. **System files**: describe the graph of components that make up a system of interest; refer to model libraries (instantiation of abstract models) and to timeseries files.
 3. **Timeseries files**: the data of timeseries.

-To get started with the syntax of these files, you can find below basic examples.
+To get started with the syntax of these files, the reader can find basic examples below.
 More details are available in the dedicated sections of the documentation.

 ## Simple example of a library file

+The first category of input files mentioned above comprises libraries of models.
+A simple `library.yml` file might look like this:

 ~~~ yaml
 library:
   id: basic